Swanny7k/is210-week-02-warmup/README.rst

 Overview
 ========

-The warm-up tasks this week will focus on general python file structure.
+The tasks this week will focus on submitting assignments correctly.

 Instructions
 ============

-Add your interpreter directive, utf-8 encoding, and a short docstring.
+Run a script and create the .ipynb file for submission

 .. important::